VisualGPS/sony-nmos-buildroot/README.md

 - nmos-cpp-registry
 - nmos-cpp-test

-Follow the instruction from the sony-cpp GitHub repository.
+Follow the instruction from the sony nmos-cpp GitHub repository.

 ## Scripts